torvalds/linux/Documentation/bpf/standardization/instruction-set.rst

 An implementation does not need to support all instructions specified in this document (e.g., deprecated instructions).
 Instead, a number of conformance groups are specified.
-An implementation must support the "basic" conformance group and may support additional conformance groups, where supporting a conformance group means it must support all instructions in that conformance group.
+An implementation must support the base32 conformance group and may support additional conformance groups, where supporting a conformance group means it must support all instructions in that conformance group.